klepas/ozlockcon.com/cfpw.md

 If you think your topic might still be of interest but isn't explicitly listed here, please submit anyway and we will be happy to review it regardless.

-Make sure to submit early!
-The call will close April 30th 2017.

 ## Call for Workshops